SixLabors/docs/articles/imagesharp.drawing/pathsandshapes.md

 # Paths and Shapes

 ImageSharp.Drawing separates geometry from painting.
 Shapes and paths describe where drawing happens; brushes and pens describe how pixels are shaded.
+Keeping that split clear makes drawing code easier to reuse: the same path can be filled, stroked, clipped, measured, transformed, used as a text baseline, or combined with other paths without duplicating the styling code.

 The core geometry types are: